Yasmine Ross

 Featured for Unmasking Destructive Communication Patterns: Confronting the Four Horsemen

-According to the Gottman Institute, the Four Horsemen is a metaphor for communication styles that can easily show up during conflict and potentially lead to the death of any relationship.
+According to the Gottman Institute, the Four Horsemen are a metaphor for communication styles that can easily show up during conflict and potentially lead to the death of any relationship.
+Angela Leong and Ashley Morris often support couples and individuals in learning healthier ways to communicate, break unhelpful patterns, and strengthen connections.

 1. Criticism: Judging your partner for their faults